2025 and 2024 2023 2022 2021 2020

 Will I Lose All My Money in the Bank if My Bank is Closed Down?

 No. You can claim all or a portion of your money.
-Your money in the bank, up to 500,000 pesos, is insured by the Philippine Deposit Insurance Corp.
+Your money in the bank, up to 1 Million pesos, is insured by the Philippine Deposit Insurance Corp.
 (PDIC).
-If you didn’t participate in any illegal bank activity to fill up your account, your account is insured, up to 500,000 pesos.
+If you didn’t participate in any illegal bank activity to fill up your account, your account is insured, up to 1 Million pesos.
+The insurance amount was increased by the PDIC from 500,000 to 1 Million pesos effective March 15, 2025.

 All valid accounts in licensed banks in the Philippines, including foreign currency deposit accounts and valid accounts in branches or subsidiaries of foreign banks, are covered by the PDIC deposit insurance,